deephaven/deephaven-core/demo/web/src/main/notebooks/A. Real-time table ops/A1 Create tables and fake data .md

     return table_writer.getTable()
 ```

-We can use this method to create some tables with random data in it.
+We can use this method to create some tables with random data.

 ```python
 from deephaven.DateTimeUtils import Period, convertDateTime